 Almost 1 in 4 individuals have experienced some form of bullying or harassment at work, in many cases this being on a daily basis.
 It’s been recognised that bullying and harassment can have serious detrimental effect on the target of the bullying, as well as on the business.

 UK law entitles all employees to work in an environment that is free of bullying or harassment.
-Therefore, this training course is specifically designed to spread awareness among employers and employees that such behaviour is harmful and unlawful, and that employees should be protected against it.
+Therefore, this Bullying and Harassment training course is specifically designed to spread awareness among employers and employees that such behaviour is harmful and unlawful, and that employees should be protected against it.

 Bullying, intimidation, and harassment at work have a very negative effect within the workplace, on employees, and of course on the employees who are directly affected.
 The mental and physical health of individuals will be affected, as will self-esteem, and productivity will suffer.
 Along with this, internal HR or disciplinary hearings, or external legal cases or hearings, will result in the expenditure of time and money.